 Yesterday I posted about a couple of the unusual ways that technical writing texts, or technical writing-adjacent texts, refer to or discuss Donald Trump.
 Today, the pièce de résistance.
-I have mentioned in class that my brother Sam is a communications professional–he is the Assistant Commissioner of the New York City Parks Department, and the Parks Dept spokesperson, which means he is often the person who makes an “official statement” about anything in the media having to do with the NYC parks.
+My brother Sam is a communications professional–he is the Assistant Commissioner of the New York City Parks Department, and the Parks Dept spokesperson, which means he is often the person who makes an “official statement” about anything in the media having to do with the NYC parks.
 This August, a group of artists installed a cartoonish life-sized statue of Trump in the middle of New York City.
 I’m not going to describe the statue, because it’s not appropriate for the family classroom, but you can see it HERE.
 It was placed in a park, so my brother was asked for comment by Gothamist, a site that covers NYC.

 From there, he went viral.
 His statement was covered on every major news network, MSNBC’s Lawrence O’Donnell called him “the best writer in American government,” and Jimmy Fallon read the statement as the finale to his nightly monologue.
 If that’s not viral, I don’t know what is.

 I asked Sam to talk to me about writing the statement–and we talked about some of the other themes in this class, like the nonneutrality of technical writing and collaboration.
 (This was over gchat.
-It’s ever so slightly edited.)
+It’s slightly edited.)

 Lucy: So, your famous quotation about trump sounded like it used template language from the parks department.
 Did it?